 For those who are looking for a touch of class and sophistication to add to their fine dining experience, why not try The Cellar?
 With its tasting menu inspired by seasonal Scottish produce and local ingredients, the team work passionately to showcase the country's wonderful food and drink offerings.
 If you're going for a fancy lunch with friends and family, why not try the Smoked Mussel or North Sea Cod?

 Peat Inn, near St Andrews, Fife

-Enjoy a night of outstanding food and drink at one of Scotland's most prestigious restaurants.
+Enjoy a night of outstanding food and drink the Peat Inn, one of Scotland's most prestigious restaurants.
 Having worked in several distinguished kitchens around the world, Michelin Star Chef Geoffrey Smeddle's travels have inspired him to create some truly inspirational dishes.
-Indulge in real luxury dining with the restaurant's extensive dinner menu where you will be spoiled for choice with dishes including Scotch beef ribeye roast rack & braised flank of lamb with potato and herb gnocchi.
-If you've still got room left for pudding, why not try the Peat Inn's signature dessert 'From Bean to Bar', a rich dark chocolate, blackcurrant mousse with blackcurrant and tarragon sorbet on the side?
+Indulge in luxury dining with the restaurant's extensive dinner menu, where you will be spoiled for choice with dishes including Scotch beef ribeye roast rack and braised flank of lamb with potato and herb gnocchi.
+If you've still got room left for pudding, why not try the signature dessert, 'From Bean to Bar', a rich dark chocolate and blackcurrant mousse with blackcurrant and tarragon sorbet on the side?